UCF/Query-Terms-by-Post-Type/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Thank you for suggesting an idea to make Term-Query-by-Post-Type better.
+Thank you for suggesting an idea to make Query-Terms-by-Post-Type better.

 Please provide a general summary of your feature request in the Title above, and fill in as much of the template below as you can.
 -->